aaronbloomfield/ccc/hws/btcscript/index.md

 2. Bob will create a transaction to send BCY to you.
 Both you and Bob will need to create invoice addresses and public keys for the BCY testnet, which we guide you through below.
 This corresponds to [part 2 of the cross-chain transaction](../../slides/bitcoin.html#/xchainpt2) -- again, you are taking on the role of Alice.
 You will only be creating TXN3 from that slide; we are omitting TXN4.
 3. You (Alice) will redeem TXN3 on the BCY network, exposing the hidden secret.
 4. Bob, now knowing the hidden secret, will then redeem TXN1 on the tBTC network.

+Note that you are only creating one function, called `atomicswap_scriptPubKey()`.
+This is going to be used for both of the steps 1 (where you (Alice) send tBTC to Bob) and 2 (where Bob send BCY to you (Alice), above.

 #### BCY Setup